OpenLinkSoftware/mcp-adonet-server/README.md

 ---
-# C# based Model Context Procotol (MCP) Server for ADO\.NET
+# OpenLink MCP Server for ADO\.NET

-A lightweight MCP (Model Context Protocol) server for ADO\.NET.
+A lightweight C#=based MCP (Model Context Protocol) server for ADO\.NET .
 This server is compatible with Virtuoso.
 Currently, this server has only been successfully tested using the .NET runtimes on Windows and Linux.

 ![mcp-client-and-servers|648x499](https://www.openlinksw.com/DAV/www2.openlinksw.com/data/gifs//mcp-client-and-servers-opal-tools-with-dotnet.gif)
 ---